baina/biyifei/README.md

 Sometimes your application goes wrong.
 Fortunately there are a lot of tools that will help you debug it and get it back on the nginx and linux lua envirement.

 First area to check is the application log files.
-Have "debug_htt" configuration running on the nginx.conf and youlogfilename.log in the error dir.
+Have "debug_http" configuration running on the nginx.conf and youlogfilename.log in the error dir.

 You can also log your own messages directly into the log file from your code using the lua logger class from inside your controllers.
-Example:

-The result will be a message in your log file along the lines of:

-  Mon Oct 08 14:22:29 +1000 2007 Destroyed Weblog ID #1

-More information on how to use the logger is at http://www.ruby-doc.org/core/

-Also, Ruby documentation can be found at http://www.ruby-lang.org/ including:

-* The Learning Ruby (Pickaxe) Book: http://www.ruby-doc.org/docs/ProgrammingRuby/
-* Learn to Program: http://pine.fm/LearnToProgram/  (a beginners guide)

-These two online (and free) books will bring you up to speed on the Ruby language and also on programming in general.

-== Debugger

 Debugger support is available through the debugger command when you start your Mongrel or Webrick server with --debugger.
 This means that you can break out of execution at any point